Real Cider and Perry

 ROB Branch pubs serving real Cider

-Trackside Bar, Bury Up to three/four various real ciders or perry served on gravity from the cellar, advertised on the right hand side of beer board at the side of the bar, however some may be fruit flavoured not using real fruit.
+Trackside Bar, Bury Usually one real cider available on hand pump, however some may be fruit flavoured not using real fruit.
 The pub also sells Broadoak perry on hand pump which is not considered by CAMRA to be a real perry due to the use of concentrated or chaptilised juices.

 Ashton Arms, Oldham Usually one real cider on sale on handpump, often Duddas Tun or Biddendens.
 The ciders on sale from the fridge, from Lilleys, are not considered by CAMRA to be real ciders due to the use of concentrated or chaptilised apple or fruit juices.